tkhobbes/newbooksdb/README.md

 - Condition: The physical condition of the book, used as an ENUM: not given (0), damaged (1), used_bad (2), used (3), used_ok (4), like_new (5)
 - Edition: Free text string - first, second edition, etc etc.

+#### Shelves

+Model that holds the "storage place" for books.
+This is per user - other users cannot filter by shelves that don't belong to them (but everybody can see all books).
+Shelves can reference to something like "Office Fred" or "left bookshelf".
+The first two shelves are shown on the books index page; the rest are hidden behind a "more" tab with a drop down.

 #### Book Format

 Model that holds the format of a book (hardcover, softcover, paperback etc).
 Every book belongs to a book_format and every format has many books.